General Practice Residency Certificate Program

 - To develop additional diagnostic and clinical dental skills in prevention, periodontic, restorative dentistry, pediatric dentistry, endodontics, prosthodontics, and oral surgery.

-- To gain proficiency in medical risk management, as it relates to dental treatment, through the development of history taking and physical diagnosis skills.
+- To gain experience in medical risk management, as it relates to dental treatment, through the development of history taking and physical diagnosis skills and awareness of medical-dental connections.

 - To provide dental treatment in a variety of settings such as a hospital ward, dental clinic, operating room, emergency room, and community clinic.